gstritar/FunkyBackground/README.md

 One the deskrop version, the text takes 1/4 of the screen.

 On the tablet version, it takes 1/2 of the screen.
+This text with take either horizontal or vertical 50% of the screen, based on device orientation.

 On the mobile version, the image and the text are displayed one under the other.